-Although Texas is able to enjoy fairly clean air, it does conduct annual Texas emissions testing for many of the vehicles that are on its roadways.
+Although Texas is able to enjoy the fairly clean air, it does conduct annual Texas emissions testing for many of the vehicles that are on its roadways.
 The state has issued a program called AirCheckTexas that is dedicated to making sure that areas with additional smog and pollution have vehicles tested annually.

 If you live in one of the areas that require testing, you can easily find online an inspection station that is near to your location.
-The state even offers a tool that can allow you to see if you live in an area that requires Texas emissions testing and where the stations are in accordance to those counties.
+The state even offers a tool that can allow you to see if you live in an area that requires Texas emissions testing and where the stations are in accordance with those counties.